 Want to leave feedback on this guide?
 The kindest thing you can do is write an endorsement on Twitter or Facebook and tag me so I can see it.
 Feel free to say something like:

-“I just read @jaredbrock’s Level Up: 50 Rules and Tools for a Healthier, Wealthier, Wiser Life and [insert your comments here!]
+“I just read @jaredbrock’s Level Up: 50 Rules and Tools for a Healthier, Wealthier, Wiser Life.
 Get your free copy at LevelUp.crd.co”

 Thanks for reading.

-Jared A. Brock is an author, filmmaker, and founding editor of SurvivingTomorrow.org.
+Jared A. Brock is an award-winning author, PBS filmmaker, and editor of SurvivingTomorrow.org.
 Jared is a graduate of the Columbia Publishing Course at Oxford, and his writing has appeared in Esquire, Huffington Post, Smithsonian, The Guardian, USA Today, and TIME Magazine.